Explore the program:

 Place

 At New York Classical Theatre, we bring that sense of public life into the open air.
 Throughout the performance, audiences follow the actors through the park as scenes shift from one location to another.
-Instead of staying in one fixed space, we make the park our stage—our signature performance style, Panoramic Theatre, which mirrors the play’s movement between intimate conversations and public events.
+Instead of staying in one fixed space, we make the park our stage—our signature performance style, Panoramic Theatre, mirrors the play’s movement between intimate conversations and public events.

 Key Characters

 Julius Caesar: A celebrated Roman warrior returning from victory against a formerly beloved Roman leader–Pompey the Great.
-Caesar is admired by the plebeians and wields immense power—so much that the patricians fear he will become a king (a terrifying idea even in this form of republic).
+Caesar is admired by the plebeians and wields immense power—so much that the senators fear he will become a king (a terrifying idea even in this form of republic).
 Caesar is confident and ambitious, but Shakespeare makes him deaf in one ear and susceptible to epileptic seizures (the “falling sickness”).
 Whether Caesar is seeking absolute authority or just basking in public adoration is one of the play’s central questions.

 Casca: A blunt, cynical, superstitious senator.
 Casca narrates the events and serves as a bridge between the private world of conspiracy and the public world of rumor, spectacle, and opinion.
-Listen for Casca to switch from prose to verse depending on the situation.

 Calpurnia: Caesar’s wife.
 Calpurnia dreams of her husband’s demise and fears the worst.
 She pleads with Caesar to stay home on the Ides of March.
 Her character highlights a recurring theme in Shakespeare: ignoring warning signs (omens, dreams, feelings) can have devastating consequences.
 Like Portia, Calpurnia is ignored and side-lined.